shafaqss/FYS-STK4155/readme.md

 This repository contains my coursework that I have done in the course FYS-STK4155.
 I have taken this course in 2020 at University of Oslo.
 This is a project based course, and there are three projects that must be completed.
 The three projects that I have done are:

 * **Project** 1 : Machine Learning - Regression Analysis with Resampling Methods
-* **Project** 2 : Regression and Classification: From Linear Methods to Neural Netwroks
+* **Project** 2 : Regression and Classification: From Linear Methods to Neural Networks
 * **Project** 3 : Applications of Binary Classification in Machine Learning